RgTheGreat/RgTheGreat.github.io/README.md

 # Simple login system using html and php

-#  create a real html and php form, but it can't store data you nee python for that!
+#  create a real html and php form, but it can't store data you need SQL for that!

 ## first write a simple form using html >>>